Srujith2k/DBOne/README.md

 2. **JAR Integration**:
    - A standalone JAR that can be included in any Java project to manage database connections and execute queries programmatically.
    - Provides flexibility to configure hostnames, ports, databases, usernames, and passwords.
+   - Includes `DBOneClient` for easy interaction with APIs.

 3. **Frontend Options**:
    - Plan to develop desktop and web applications that consume the backend APIs.